-- Fellowships - Over 2 million dollars in suport was awarded to approximately 500 master's and doctoral students.
+- Fellowships - Over 2 million dollars in support was awarded to doctoral and master's students.

 - Tuition Remission - University fellows and graduate students appointed on full-time assistantships (20 hours per week) receive full resident (in-state) tuition remission.
 Students appointed on half-time assistantship appointments (10 hours per week) receive remission of one-half of the resident (in-state) tuition.
-All nonresident university fellow and graduate assistants with appointments totalling 20 hours per week are charges a "differential out-of-state fee" of $0.00.
+All nonresident university fellow and graduate assistants with appointments totaling 20 hours per week are charged a "differential out-of-state fee" of $0.00.

 - Health Insurance - The College of Graduate Studies provides health insurance coverage for all university fellows and graduate assistants with appointments totaling 20 hours per week.

 Research Activities 2015

 Academic research fuels the innovation economy and UCF is an integral part of statewide efforts to attract, retain and grow high technology companies in Florida.
 UCF’s programs in solar energy, optics and photonics, and simulation and training are among the best in the nation.
 Our emerging programs in biomedical science, computer science, nanoscience, and materials are developing into national leaders.